olivergondza/srch/README.md

 To discover what engines are available and what they do, run `srch` without any arguments.

+## Autocompletion

+To enable SRCH autocompletion source `~/.srch/completion/bash.sh` (for instance) from .bashrc.
+In case you are using custom alias, remember to register that alias for completion s well.

+    . ~/.srch/completion/bash.sh
+    alias s='~/.srch/srch'
+    complete -o nospace -F _srch s

 ## Creating custom search engines

 Whole configuration is stored in `$SRCH_DIR/engines/<ENGINE_NAME>`.
 It is a bash script that is expected to declare a couple of variables/functions: